-We gathered the email addresses from the foundation, organized them into different groups and lists of people we would want to send messages to (e.g. the Board of Directors, Donors, Members), and created a free MailChimp account that would serve as the database to house the emails.
-In addition, we designed a branded email template and got to work on creating messages.
+We gathered the email addresses from the foundation, organized them into different groups and lists of people we would want to send messages to (e.g. the Board of Directors, Donors, Members), and created a MailChimp account that would serve as the database to house the emails.
+In addition, we designed an on-brand email template and got to work on creating messages.

-Not only are we now regularly communicating with our biggest advocates, but we’re also doing it in a professional, analytics-driven way that promotes the nonprofit’s great work.
+Not only was the foundation now set up to regularly communicate with its biggest advocates, but it was also accomplishing it in a professional, analytics-driven way that promotes the nonprofit’s great work.

 When the foundation purchased a community service vehicle to help the Omaha Fire Department transport equipment around town, we decided to wrap it in a fun, fire-friendly design.

-Omaha Gives! is a 24-hour online giving event organized by the Omaha Community Foundation to grow philanthropy and inspire the community to come together to contribute as many charitable dollars as possible within the allotted time to support the work of local nonprofit organizations.
-There are extra incentives organized by the Omaha Community Foundation that are awarded to the nonprofits who raise the most funds, making each donation go further.
+Omaha Gives! was a 24-hour online giving event organized by the Omaha Community Foundation to grow philanthropy and inspire the community to come together to contribute as many charitable dollars as possible within the given time to support the work of local nonprofit organizations.
+There were extra incentives organized by the Omaha Community Foundation that were awarded to the nonprofits who raised the most funds, making each donation go further.

-We have partnered with the foundation several times to plan and launch a 45-day digital marketing campaign promoting the fundraising event across their website, email platform, and social media.
-Our goal is always to increase participation awareness and compel people to give.
-The editorial calendar typically involves collecting inspirational quotes from the public about first responders, designing vibrant graphics on foundation facts and figures, sharing real stories about how police officers and firefighters are bettering our community, and sharing our videos.
+We partnered with the foundation on several occasions to plan and launch 45-day online marketing campaigns promoting the fundraising event across their website, email platform, and social media.
+Our goal was to increase participation and awareness and compel people to give.
+Our editorial calendar typically involved collecting inspirational quotes from the public about first responders, designing vibrant graphics on foundation facts and figures, sharing real stories about how police officers and firefighters help our community, and sharing video content.

 In 2015, our individual donors increased 514% over 2014 and total funds increased 56%.
 In 2016 we raised more than $25,000.